220 Central Park South: Garage dispute

 The DOB fined Extell in May 2012, after Vornado claimed that Extell had violated the terms of the lease.
 This violation was based on a technicality: The lease's certificate of occupancy said that the spots were "primarily for residents" of the rental building, but the structure was empty and about to be demolished.
 After the DOB issued the violation, Vornado alleged that Extell had defaulted on the lease by contravening the lease's terms.
 Extell then sued Vornado that August, claiming that Vornado had intentionally created the violation by first emptying the building of tenants.
 Extell was represented by Rozenholc, who claimed that the eviction was a ruse to clear the site for Vornado's new building; this ruse was later confirmed by The Real Deal magazine, which stated that Vornado had reported the lease violation to the DOB in 2011.
 Vornado served a second notice of default to the garage's operators in late 2012, claiming that the Rosenblatts had violated their lease by giving partial control to Extell.

 While the court cases proceeded, Barnett had privately suggested to Roth the possibility of constructing an office building on Extell's 57th Street site, leaving Vornado's Central Park South site available for residential development.
 Publicly, neither developer was willing to cede to the other.
 A court enjoined the eviction in July 2013, permitting Extell to continue holding the garage.
 In October 2013, the two companies reached a settlement in which Vornado would give Extell $194 million for the garage and some air rights.
 As part of the deal, 220 Central Park South would be shifted slightly westward and Central Park Tower would be cantilevered slightly eastward, giving the latter a direct view of Central Park.
 Without Central Park Tower's cantilever, 220 Central Park South would have blocked the first 950 ft of Central Park Tower.
 Vornado reported the total land cost for 220 Central Park South to be over $515.4 million, or 1500 $/ft2.
 Including construction costs of 3500 $/ft2, the building was estimated to cost 5000 $/ft2.
+Because of this complicated agreement, Stern said the tower was "intimately tied" to the 21st-century development of 57th Street, despite not being located directly on that street.